stevedatadog/katacoda-scenarios/dd101-npm/finish.md

 - Use NPM to detect networking problems between services
 - Diagnose network problems by looking at APM traces

 This also concludes the Introduction to Datadog Course.
 You now have a strong foundation to explore other courses in the Learning Center.

-Click [here](https://learn.datadog.com/) to return to the Learning Center.
+Click the **Next** button to give us your feedback and download your certificate!